Frequently Asked Questions

 Thus, KEDEHub will analyze only source code and documentation for it.

-How does KEDE reflect the creative nature of software development?
+How does KEDE capture the inventive aspect of software development?

-Short Answer: When developers create new knowledge the calculated KEDE will reflect that and will approach zero.
-However, most of the times when developers lack knowledge they just need to read the technical documentation.
+Short Answer: The more new knowledge developers discover, the more resulting KEDE would move towards zero.
+However, most of the times when developers lack knowledge they just need to consult existing technical guides.

-How does KEDE reflect the value I and my organization produce?
+How does KEDE reflect the value my organization and I deliver?

 We do innovative work - how could we achieve the highest possible engineering efficiency?